 \subsection{The center manifold dynamics emerge}

-Centre manifolds provide exceptionally powerful theory and techniques for modelling emergent dynamics in complex systems \cite[e.g.]{Potzsche08, Roberts2014a}.
-This section establishes the crucial theorem that for a range of initial conditions, all solutions of a dissipative system approach a solution on a {center manifold} exponentially quickly.
-That is, the dynamics on the center manifold exactly model the dynamics of the full system apart from exponentially decaying transients.
+Centre manifolds provide exceptionally powerful theory and techniques for modelling emergent dynamics in complex systems \cite[e.g.,][]{Potzsche08, Roberts2014a}.
+This section establishes the crucial \cref{pro:stbackem} that for systems~\eqref{eq:stsexform}+\eqref{eqs:stsesdenf}, and for initial conditions in the centre-stable manifold, the solutions approach a solution on a {center manifold} exponentially quickly.
+That is, the dynamics on the center manifold predict the dynamics of the full system apart from exponentially quickly decaying transients.

-Again we establish this emergence property in a `backward' theorem.
-But another departure from other extant theorems \cite[e.g.]{Carr81} is that we relax the `straightjacket' that solutions are required to remain in the neighbourhood of the reference equilibrium for all time (as also relaxed by \cite{Kobayasi03}).
+A departure from other extant theorems \cite[e.g.,][]{Carr81} is that we relax the `straightjacket' that solutions are required to remain in the neighbourhood of the reference equilibrium for all time (as also relaxed by \cite{Kobayasi03}).
 The following lemma establishes that solutions are exponentially quickly attracted to the center manifold over a finite time---although preferable, all time is not required in this approach.
 Thus even if some solutions exit the domain of validity of the center manifold model, we are empowered to use the center manifold model until they do so~exit.

+\begin{full} A corresponding such theorem should be especially useful in generalisations to stochastic dynamics.
+There the problem is that an inevitable rare event will eventually occur to push the stochastic system out of the domain of validity.
+Similarly, \cite{Berglund03} do prove some theory up until the first exit time (see their Theorem~2.4).
+Nonetheless, the almost certain eventual occurrence of such extremely rare events plagues and strongly constrains most established `forward' theorems on stochastic modelling. \end{full}

 \begin{lemma}[emergent dynamics] Consider the class of normal form systems~\cref{eqs:stsesdenf}, in a suitable domain~\(\DD_\mu\) (\cref{def:nftpd}).
 For every initial condition $(\Xv_0,\Yv_0,\ov )\in \MM_{cs}$ and \((\Xv_0,\ov,\ov )\in \MM_{c}\) at \(t_0\in\TT_\mu\),\footnote{In the important case when there are no unstable modes---that is, when \(\Zv(t)\)~is absent---the center-stable manifold \(\MM_{cs}= \DD_\mu\).} solutions~$(\Xv(t),\Yv(t),\ov )$ of the normal form~\cref{eqs:stsesdenf} are exponentially quickly attracted to the solution~$(\Xv(t),\ov ,\ov )$ on the center manifold~\(\MM_c\) in the sense that $|(\Xv(t),\Yv(t))-(\Xv(t),\ov )|\leq c|\Yv_0|e^{-\mu t}$ for some constant~\(c\) and for all $t_0\leq t\leq T_\mu$ where the first exit time~$T_\mu$ is such that both $(\Xv(t),\Yv(t),\ov)\in \MM_{cs}$ and $(\Xv(t),\ov,\ov )\in \MM_{cs}$ for all $t\in [t_0,T_\mu)\subseteq\TT_\mu$. \end{lemma}